yurnov/exchange-rate-telegram-bot/README.md

 ## Configuration
 Just provide `BOT_TOKEN` in the `.env` file, you may use `.env.example` as example.
 Alnetratively you may provide `BOT_TOKEN` as enviromental variable.

+Optionally you can provide a `PULL_INTERVAL` in seconds to update rates every defined amount of seconds.
+Default value is 300.
+Value lower that 20 is not accepted, and lower that 30 is not recommended as it may lead throtling from Monobank side with answers like `{'errorDescription': 'Too many requests'}`

 ## Running
 ### Build own Docker image